doordeck/doordeck-sdk-java/README.md

 The 2nd param is optional, and correspond to the theme to use.
 Light or Dark.
 By default the dark theme is used.

 ```
 /**
-     * Initialize the Doordeck SDK and get the Api key from the manifest file.
+ * Initializes the Doordeck SDK.
-     * That's the first method to call, preferable in your Application or MainActivity, before using
+ *
+ * You must call this before using any other SDK methods.
+ * It can be called at any point in your app lifecycle, and with any valid context.
-     * the SDK.
+ *
+ * @param context Any valid Android context (application or activity).
+ * @param darkMode Optional: Enables dark mode for SDK UI.
+Default is false.
-     * @return Doordeck the current instance of the SDK
+ * @return The initialized Doordeck instance.
  */
+@JvmOverloads
+fun initialize(
+    context: Context,
-    fun initialize(apiKey: String, darkMode: Boolean = true): Doordeck
+    darkMode: Boolean = false,
+): Doordeck
 ```

 #### Tweak the NFC Uri settings